whittcarson/MIST4610GroupProject2/README.md

 "Which make of car has the highest rate of purchase for each type of electric vehicle in Washington?"

 ## SIGNIFIGANCE:
+This question and the relevant data are signifigant as it allows one to understand who the market leaders are for both PHEV's and BEV's.
+By understanding who the market leaders are in the electric car market, consumers can make more informed decisions on what kind of electric vehicle to purchase.
+In the mind of many consumers, BEV's and PHEV's with more marketshare are better options than BEV's and PHEV's with less marketshare.

 ## PHEV's: